-The G20 (short for Group of 20) is the international forum that brings together the world’s major economies.
-Its members account for more than 80 percent of world GDP, 75 percent of global trade, and 60 percent of the population of the planet.
+The G20 (short for Group of 20) is the international forum, founded in 1999, that brings together the world’s major economies.
+Its membership includes both industrialized and developing nations that collectively account for approximately 80 percent of gross world product (GWP), 75 percent of international trade, 64 percent of the global population, and 60 percent of the world's land area.

-In addition to an annual summit attended by the Heads of State of member nations, other G20 gatherings include ministerial meetings, Sherpa meetings (in charge of carrying out negotiations and building consensus among leaders), working groups, and special events held throughout the year.
-Led by FAS, USDA is an active participant in the annual Agriculture Ministerial meetings and other G20 events.
+In addition to an annual summit attended by the Heads of State of member nations, other G20 gatherings include ministerial meetings, Sherpa meetings (where negotiations and consensus building take place), working groups, and special events held throughout the year.
+Led by FAS, USDA is an active participant in the annual Agriculture Ministers' Meeting and other G20 events.

 News and Features